weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md

 This module is not available on Weaviate Cloud Services.
 :::

-### Configuration file
+### Docker Compose file

-To use `text2vec-contextionary`, you must enable it in your configuration file.
+To use `text2vec-contextionary`, you must enable it in your Docker Compose file (e.g. `docker-compose.yml`).

 :::tip Use the configuration tool
-While you can do so manually, we recommend using the [Weaviate configuration tool](/developers/weaviate/installation/docker-compose.md#configurator) to generate the Docker-Compose configuration file.
+While you can do so manually, we recommend using the [Weaviate configuration tool](/developers/weaviate/installation/docker-compose.md#configurator) to generate the `Docker Compose` file.
 :::

 #### Parameters